naturalshine/soother-site/content/next-gen/index.md

 Hopefully with a sanitized data set and a more contemporary synthesis system, SOOTHER will speak with SOOTHER's perfect whisper.

 # PARA-SOOTHER PROJECTS
 Building SOOTHER gave me a lot of Big Ideas about whispers, language, poetry, and artificial intelligence.
-I've started to plan a series of essays (?) or something like them (?) to accompany the project, and I will post updates about them here.
+I've started to plan a series of essays (?) or something (?) to accompany the project, and I will post updates about this here.
 Stay tuned!